gomorpheus/morpheus-morpheusuplink-plugin/README.md

-## Morphes Uplink
+## Morpheus Uplink

-This is the official Morpheus plugin for interacting with a uplink/parent Morpheus server.
+This is the official Morpheus plugin for interacting with an Uplink/Parent Morpheus server.
 Currently this plugin supports:

 * DNS
   * DNS Zones